Leveraging recurrence in neural network wavefunctions for large-scale simulations of Heisenberg antiferromagnets on the triangular lattice: Results for the TLAHM with open boundary conditions

 \Cref{fig:energies_open}(a) shows the variational energies obtained from each of these simulations scaled as $1/L$.
 We are able to extract estimates of the ground-state energy in the thermodynamic limit by fitting a second-order polynomial in $1/L$ to these finite-size variational energies.
-Notably, we perform this fit directly with the variational energies from each simulation, without first performing a zero-variance extrapolation.
+Notably, we perform this fit directly with the variational energies from each simulation.
+In other words, we do not perform a zero-variance extrapolation, since we perform only one simulation with $s=1.0$ and $r=0.475$.
 We see from the finite-size energies and the extrapolations to the thermodynamic limit that the $120^\circ$ transformation significantly improves our results.
-In fact, our scaling of the variational energies from the simulation where the $120^\circ$ transformation was used yields a very accurate estimate of the ground-state energy in the thermodynamic limit $E_\infty = -0.5497$, which is within the error bars of the reference value $E_\infty^\text{DMRG} = -0.5503(8)$.
+In fact, our scaling of the variational energies from the simulation where the $120^\circ$ transformation was used yields a very accurate estimate of the ground-state energy in the thermodynamic limit $E_\infty = -0.5497$, which is within the error bars of the reference DMRG value $E_\infty^\text{DMRG} = -0.5503(8)$.
+A simulation with a larger scale or a slower rate would likely yield improved variational energies such that the extrapolated ground-state energy is closer to the reference iPEPS value.
 In \Cref{fig:energies_open}(b), we show the variances of the variational energies displayed in (a).
 In accordance with the energies, the simulation where we employed the $120^\circ$ transformation produces the lowest variances.
-Here, we also observe that the variances of the variational energies decrease with increasing system size, as was observed in \Cref{fig:energies_peri}(b).

-Despite the high quality of these variational energies, it is important to assess whether our simulations have accurately captured other important physical quantities of the target ground states.
+Despite the accuracy of the variational energies, it is important to assess whether our simulations have accurately captured other important physical quantities of the target ground states.
 We also estimated the sublattice magnetization using our trained RNN wavefunctions. \Cref{fig:M_scaling_open} shows finite-size estimates of the squared sublattice magnetization calculated according to \Cref{eq:M}.
 We show the values of this quantity estimated with the correlations defined by \Cref{eq:real_space_corr} and the correlations defined by \Cref{eq:real_space_corr_z}.
 We also fit a second-order polynomial to these estimates in order to estimate the value of the sublattice magnetization in the thermodynamic limit.

 Interestingly, for these simulations, we do not always observe that the RNN wavefunctions break the SU(2) symmetry of the finite-size ground states.
 For $L=6$, it appears that all the learned ground states are SU(2) symmetric, as seen by the agreement between $M^2$ and $M^2_z$ in \Cref{fig:M_scaling_open}.
 When the RNN wavefunctions do break the symmetry, it is less dramatic than what we observe from our simulations of systems with periodic boundary conditions; see \Cref{fig:M_scaling_peri}.
 It is possible that additional training time, e.g., a larger scale $s$ or slower rate $r$, would allow the wavefunction to maintain a symmetric ground state throughout the iterative retraining process.